 The enableScheduledReport() GraphQL mutation may be used to enable a scheduled report.

-To disable a shceduled report, use the disableScheduledReport() mutation.
+To disable a scheduled report, use the disableScheduledReport() mutation.
 To set up a new one, you can use the createScheduledReport() mutation.
 To change a scheduled report, you can use the updateScheduledReport() mutation.
 Use the deleteScheduledReport() mutation to delete a scheduled reports.

 There is also the query, scheduledReport() for getting information about a scheduled report.
 For this query and almost all of these mutations you will need the unique identifier of the scheduled report.
 Click on the » link below to see how to get this.